link1905/system-design-101/content/docs/_index.md

 Have you ever wondered how massive applications are built?
 Chances are, they don’t rely on a single service or database to handle enormous scale.
 Instead, a complex ecosystem of systems and "behind-the-scenes magic" works together seamlessly.

-In this document, we explore the fundamental building blocks of `System Design`.
+In this document, we explore the fundamental building blocks of {{< term sd >}}.
 I assume you’re starting with a clean slate in this field, so I’ll guide you step-by-step—from foundational concepts to more advanced topics:

 **1. [Web Service](web-service/)**
-   Discover the `Microservice` architecture and best practices for building scalable web services.
+   Discover the {{< term ms >}} architecture and best practices for building scalable web services.

 **2. [Data Persistence](data-persistence/)**
    Learn about the persistence layer, the structure of common data stores, and the challenges of managing distributed storage.